 For one or more sites in the ERS Load, the LR QSE is different from the ERS QSE.

-The QSE indicates that the LR will be providing AS during the Contract Period and no Unique Meter ID (submeter) is present;

 The QSE indicates that an LR is not present but the ERCOT systems indicate an active LR at that ESI ID;

 The QSE indicates a LR is present but no LR is present in the ERCOT systems at that ESI ID.